MicrosoftDocs/Hololens/hololens/hololens-insider.md

 - "Go to Start"  to bring up the Start menu
 - "Close" while looking at it to close

+### Single app kiosk policy for launching other apps

+Introduced a new MDM policy MixedReality\AllowLaunchUriInSingleAppKiosk.
+This allows for other apps to be launched with in a single app Kiosk, which may be useful for example if you want to launch the Settings app to calibrate your device or change your Wi-fi.

+By default, launching applications via [Launcher API (Launcher Class (Windows.System) - Windows UWP applications)](/uwp/api/Windows.System.Launcher?view=winrt-22000) is disabled in single app kiosk mode.
+To enable applications to launch in single app kiosk mode on HoloLens devices, set the policy value to true.

+The OMA-URI of new policy: `./Device/Vendor/MSFT/Policy/Config/MixedReality/AllowLaunchUriInSingleAppKiosk`

+- Bool value

 ### Fixes and improvements

 - Improvements to Moving Platform Mode when detecting the down direction.
 - Fixed an issue around update dialogs.
 - Updated inbox Microsoft Edge browser version.
 - Fixed an issue where toggling optional diagnostic data didn't persist the chosen setting in telemetry settings page after a reboot.
+- Fixed an issue where MDM enrollment was stuck when applied with runtime provisioning for local accounts.
+- Fixed an issue where kiosk mode was not falling back to global kiosk (if configured) on encountering failures for AAD group based kiosk configuration.

 ### Known Issue - Some users may encounter an update failure with Insider build 20346.1466